scuzzydude/asimov/asimov.md

 In modern times, we feel that wealth is a result of humanity\'s creation.
 Certainly, through both the Industrial and Information Revolutions, it has been man's ability to innovate that has led directly to wealth and prosperity.

 It follows that humanity should use its own creation as the fundamental measure of value.
 Floating currencies like the dollar and cryptocurrencies like bitcoin fit that bill.
 It's ironic to me, that coders often rail against floating fiat currencies in comparison to the gold standard, as floating a currency is like the ultimate hack -- your algorithm doesn't change at all, you just comment out the line in the code that buys the gold.
 Bitcoin is a beautiful design, and pure in both intent and implementation.
-Neither dollar nor bitcoin represent any intrinsic value, and thus can't really hold value over generations and through calamity.
+Neither dollar nor bitcoin represent any intrinsic value, and thus can't really hold value over generations and through calamity without intervention.
 Fiat and cryptocurrencies function as money -- a medium of exchange -- which is a technical function of a currency.
 Neither represent real value, which is the human concept of money.
 This disparity -- between the technical expression of value and the actual human appreciation of value leads to all kinds of crazy, like the price of bitcoin in the Spring of 2021.

 The two true hedges against inflation are Genius and Vanity.

-It is very likely that within my lifetime, technology will have advanced to a stage where we can passively scan inanimate objects and digitize them down to the atomic level.
+It is likely that within my lifetime, technology will have advanced to a stage where we can passively scan inanimate objects and digitize them down to the atomic level.
 3-D printing will advance to a level where the can reproduce facsimiles of scanned items that and indistinguishable from the original to human senses.

 It's very possible that in 20 years, you want a reproduction of the *Mona Lisa*, you pull up an app on your phone, pay the Louvre for a digital file, and 5 minutes later, your 3-D printer spits one out.
 It's likely that technology will allow you to print out a copy that matches what the painting looked like exactly when the paint first dried.
 Or in the year 1756, 1825 or even 1911, just before it was stolen.
 Every molecule will be accounted for, both the pigment and the pollution.

 This might seem cool, but I'm an engineer, not an artsy type.
 I can already download a hi-resolution digital photo of old Mona and use it as a screensaver.
 Art lovers may tell you being in the presence of an original masterpiece is different.
 My cynical opinion, as an engineer, is unless you want to get all mystical about it, a molecule accurate facsimile should be able to give you that same feeling.

 Facsimiles are not the true potential.
-The true potential of this technology is that one day, we may be able to reproduce the painting brushstroke by brushstroke -- it is very likely we'll be able to deduce not only Da Vinci's strokes, but from that, his height, the size of his fingers, the strength of his forearms, the and the duration of the patience pauses between strokes down to the millisecond.
+The true potential of this technology is that one day, we may be able to reproduce the painting brushstroke by brushstroke -- it is possible we'll be able to deduce not only Da Vinci's strokes, but from that, his height, the size of his fingers, the strength of his forearms, the and the duration of the patience pauses between strokes down to the millisecond.

 And then, just maybe, we might be able to understand Da Vinci's genius.
 Not everybody.
 Those who love his art, those who have the patience to watch a master paint for hours without checking the price of their dogecoin every five seconds.
 Perhaps Artificial Intelligence will be able to figure it out, and portraits will come back into fashion, a Leo robot for rent down at the Hobby Lobby.